CBE544/CBE544-2018.github.io/ASE/Getting_Started/README.md

 BFGSLineSearch:   4[  5]  16:07:11   -60933.612633       0.2711
 BFGSLineSearch:   5[  7]  17:02:23   -60933.626425       0.1151
 ```
 The optimization step is printed in the first column, the wall clock time in the second, total energy (in eV) in the third, and the forces (in eV/Å) in the fourth and final column.
 Report the converged energy once the job finishes.
-This gives the total energy of the (001) BO2-terminated optimized surface of SrTiO<sub>3</sub>.
+Note that the forces should have converged to a value less than the cut-off specified in the `relax.py` script.

 **HW 5:** Report the converged energy of the optimized structure.
 ### You must succesfully complete this task before proceeding to the Final Project ###